madriska/crawdad/README.markdown

 * Ragged-right/left/center alignment.

-* The tokenizer could be smarter; it should recognize more than just low-ASCII hyphens as hyphens / dashes; it should add more spacing after a sentence-ending period; and it can get confused when whitespace and hyphens interact.
+* The tokenizer could be smarter; it should recognize more than just low-ASCII hyphens as hyphens / dashes, and it can get confused when whitespace and hyphens interact.

 * Automatically relax the thresholds when the constraints cannot be satisfied?
 Or we could look into TeX's two-pass method (pp. 121-122).